Stan-Gobien/PVdiary2-Docker/README.md

 ### Portainer

-If you use portaine then paste the content of docker-compose.yml in a new stack,<br>
+If you use portainer then paste the content of docker-compose.yml in a new stack,<br>
 or you can create the stack in portainer with the URL of the file on Github.

 ### or CLI with docker-compose